GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 In order to further characterize this behavior, we have executed an exhaustive performance evaluation of the sequence processing workflow.
 @table:ssl:multi_source:experiments:context_length summarizes the results from the conducted experiments.
-Leveraging the aforementioned generated dataset #D-full containing full audio recordings, it was possible to evaluate multiple models on different context lengths.
+Leveraging the aforementioned generated dataset #D-full, containing full audio recordings, it was possible to evaluate multiple models on different context lengths.

 For evaluation durations $d_"eval"$ from 21ms to 320ms, we compare models trained on different sub-factors of $T_"eval"$ frames performing _sequence processing_.
 A network trained on #acrpl("STFT") of #T-train frames gets evaluated $N_"pass" = T_"eval" / #T-train$ times using the _sequence processing_ method.
-The results unsurprisingly suggest that training a model on $T_"eval"$ frames directly will always yield better results than averaging inference results of a model trained on fewer frames.
+The results unsurprisingly suggest that directly training a model on $T_"eval"$ frames will always yield better results than averaging inference results of a model trained on fewer frames.

 However, _sequence processing_ still holds value by allowing a given pre-trained network to leverage lengthier recordings.
 The base model trained on $#T-train = 16$ samples has been evaluated on signals ranging from 320ms, its base context length, up to more than 10s.
 The last row of @table:ssl:multi_source:experiments:context_length comes from an experiment where the entire recordings were provided to the network.
 As many forward passes as needed were performed for each sample to exploit the complete data.
 It appears clearly that the longer the agent is able to hear, the better its localization performance becomes.
-Like so, we are able to account for the missed detections and achieve a higher robustness in the detections.
+In this way, we account for missed detections and enhance the robustness of the system.

-The base context window of 16 #acr("STFT") frames amounts to approximately 320ms, which is a fairly short time period.
+The base context window of 16 #acr("STFT") frames amounts to approximately 320ms, a fairly short period.
 During this interval, one or more speech sources could be inactive as the energy criteria $delta_"energy" (#tau-e)$ is not enforced on this specific data set.
 This sole difference in the data generation process explains the gap in performance between this experiment and the evaluation on the normal dataset reported in @sec:ssl:multi_source:experiments:performance_eval (see @table:ssl:multi_source:experiments:n_sources for example).